atom-sw/fauxpy-experiments/README.md

 ```

 6. Make a copy of your `.bashrc` file on your home directory, and name it `_bashrc`.
-Compileing some of the programs in BugsInPy affect your `.bashrc` file.
-So, our scripts require a backup version of `.bashrc` to fix these side effects.
+Compiling some of the programs in BugsInPy affect your `.bashrc` file.
+So, our scripts
+require a backup version of `.bashrc` to fix these side effects.

 ```
 cp ~/.bashrc ~/_bashrc
 ```

 7. Run all of the scripts one by one to produce the results.
-For instance, the following command runs SBFL with statement granularity on bug 2 of cookiecutter:
+For instance, the following
+command runs SBFL at the statement-level granularity on cookiecutter bug #2:

 ```
 ./20020_1h_32g_cookiecutter_2_sbfl_statement.sh
 ```

+When the is finished, a directory is made inside

-When a script ends running, a directory by the name of the project for which the script is produced is made in the `~/fauxpy_exp/scripts` directory.
+When a script finishes, a directory by the name of the project for which the
+script is produced is made in the `~/fauxpy_exp/scripts` directory.
 This newly made directory contains the results.
-For instance, for the command above, this directory is `~/fauxpy_exp/scripts/cookiecutter`, which has the result of running SBFL with statement granularity on bug 2 of cookiecutter.
+For instance, for the command above, this directory is
+`~/fauxpy_exp/scripts/cookiecutter`, which has the result of running
+SBFL with statement granularity cookiecutter #2.

 ## Generating the bash scripts